Black Interfaith Fellowship

 Overview

 Students do not need to hold a formal leadership position in a religious community to apply.
 The fellowship endorses a broad definition of leadership and is mindful of the way that race, gender, sexual identity, and other modes of marginalization can impede access to formal leadership roles for some and in some traditions.
 Students will engage one another across religious traditions but will be asked to focus their learning and personal reflection within the scope of a tradition throughout the fellowship.
 In lieu of a written reference, candidates will be asked to identify a religious leader (clergy or otherwise) willing to endorse their application.
-The ideal candidate for this position is a Black undergraduate student seeking to acquire a deeper understanding of the intersections of religion, spirituality and race, as well as leadership skills and to build a professional network by which to foster racial inclusion and equity in religious communities.
+The ideal candidate for this position is an undergraduate student who has experienced firsthand the ways race shapes belonging, access, and leadership within religious communities, and who is motivated to deepen their understanding of the intersections of religion, spirituality, race, and justice, — and to build the leadership skills and professional network to lead their communities forward.

 This fellowship takes place over a full academic year and is not compatible with plans to graduate early or study abroad.
 Fellows must commit to being on campus for both the fall and spring semesters.
 Preference will be given to sophomores and juniors.

-Stipend: Up to $2,200 paid on an hourly basis of $22/hour.
+Stipend: Up to $2,300 paid on an hourly basis of $23/hour.
 Students will be classified as employees in GMS and will report their weekly hours (this is to ensure equitable compensation for any deliverables that may benefit the university).
 Federal work-study funding eligibility is not required.

 If you have any questions please email: campusministry@georgetown.edu